Skip to main content

 Google analytics via GTM_16.png

-This information applies to Google Analytics without GTM as well.
+This information applies to Google Universal Analytics without GTM as well.

 1. Download and install the Tag Assistant Companion browser extension found here.